gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Deprecated 'installApp' task in Application Plugin

-The 'installApp' introduced by the application plugin is deprecated.
+The `installApp` task of the application plugin is deprecated and will be removed in Gradle 3.0.
 You can use the `installDist` task instead.

 ## Potential breaking changes

-### AntlrTask input files are not processed incrementally
+### AntlrTask has incremental task action

-The [`AntlrTask`](dsl/org.gradle.api.plugins.AntlrTask.html) is now processing input files incrementally, which means, that if the task was executed before, only changed sourcefiles are processed.
+The [`AntlrTask`](dsl/org.gradle.api.plugins.AntlrTask.html) now processes input files incrementally.

-See [Writing Custom Task Classes](userguide/custom_tasks.html) for further details.
+To do so, the [`execute`](dsl/org.gradle.api.plugins.AntlrTask.html#execute) has been changed to accept an `IncrementalTaskInputs` parameter.

+This will break any code that calls the `execute` method of this task directly.

 ### Major changes to incubating 'native-component' and 'jvm-component' plugins